LEADING OFF: Padres try new pitch, Reds-Brewers, O’s skid | WTOP

 Corbin Burnes (8-4, 2.13 ERA) pitches for Milwaukee against Tyler Mahle (10-4, 3.78) as the Brewers look for their 11th victory in 14 games.

-Votto is hitting .320 since the All-Star break and leads the majors in homers (17) and RBIs (41) during that stretch.
+Votto is batting .320 since the All-Star break and leads the majors in homers (17) and RBIs (41) during that stretch.

 “It sounds ridiculous, but I almost feel like I’ve relearned how to hit, and I’ve really, really enjoyed the fruits of that discovery,” Votto said.